 Toxic- Yes.
 The bite of a white tail spider results in local pain, redness, swelling and itchiness.
 Ulcers, skin infection and necrosis have been attributed to bites, these symptoms are treated with antibiotics and can be difficult to treat effectively.

-Dwelling- They tend to seek out there pray versus spinning a web to capture, they live in gardens and inside homes.
+Dwelling- They tend to seek out their prey versus spinning a web to capture, they live in gardens and inside homes.
 Whitetails have been found in the beds of our customers and generally come in with the laundry, this is why our technician will treat your clothesline.

 ID- Predominantly brown/ black appearance with a white stripe on the abdomen.
 Not all white tail spiders have this stripe on their abdomen but they all have a long and slender body in comparison to other spiders.